jiosouto/jiosouto/README.md

 ### 👨🏽‍💻 About me

-• I'm Jefferson Souto, Meteorologist, currently holding the position of PhD student in Environmental Sciences.
+• I'm Jefferson Souto, currently holding the position of PhD student in Environmental Sciences.
+I'm well versed with Python, SQL and R.

+• A data enthusiast, self-taught programmer, passionate about data subjects and I also Code Java,JavaScript and more!

 • In my spare time I like to study new technologies, statistic and play board games, I'm also an avid reader.